Democratic debate allows one more jab before Iowa caucuses

 And Steyer, who has largely flown under the radar throughout the campaign, could look to capitalize on a handful of recent polls that have shown him gaining traction in some of the early primary states with a standout debate moment.

-Associated Press writers Bill Barrow in Des Moines, Iowa, and Steve Peoples in New York contributed to this report.
+Associated Press writers Bill Barrow in Des Moines, Iowa, Steve Peoples in New York and Darlene Superville in Washington contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”